GiuseppeSifanno/AppuntiL31/Appunti temporanei/(AT) SecondoAnno - PrimoSemestre/Basi di Dati/2 - Modello relazionale.md

-[DA INIZIARE ( a partire da Informazione incompleta e valori nulli), guardare foto A.M.]
+[DA INIZIARE ( a finire a Informazione incompleta e valori nulli), guardare foto A.M.]